 The cultural arts scene in Bellevue is fantastic.
 With the KidsQuest Children’s Museum, the Bellevue Arts Museum, and the annual Festival of the Arts, the city of Bellevue has plenty to offer.

 The capital city has a lot going on.
-In addition to the obvious government hustle and bustle, Olympia boasts a great restaurant scene, the top-notch Evergreen College, and the incredible Olympic National Park.
+In addition to the apparent government hustle and bustle, Olympia boasts a great restaurant scene, the top-notch Evergreen College, and the incredible Olympic National Park.

 Olympia is also fantastically family-friendly.
 Fun locations like Heritage Park Fountain and the Hands-on Children’s Museum will keep your kiddos happy all day long.
 And unlike Seattle, Olympia is still an affordable place to live.